 Dating back to the ninth century, its feudal manor is unrivaled in the Ardennes for its architectural significance, with the medieval outer wall encircling the town with many impressive guard towers ready to astound visitors and alike.

-Our hotel is just situated beside the house where Victor Hugo lived during his exile in 1871, which now houses a collection of souvenirs of his various visits in Vianden.
+Our hotel is just situated beside the house where Victor Hugo lived during his exile in 1871, which now houses a collection of souvenirs of his various visits to Vianden.
 Several well-maintained walking paths offer access to the countryside of the Our valley, and a chairlift climbing to 440 meters high is available for visitors to enjoy splendid views.